Seafarers play a vital role in all our lives and they deserve recognition and support when they come into port.

 Port Visitor provides a platform to centralise, publish and share up to date port welfare information.
 It also allows seafarers to review and provide feedback on services and facilities.

 As a central resource for the maritime sector, Port Visitor helps to create and sustain welfare boards, also known as Port Welfare Committees (PWCs).
 These groups work under the guidance set out by ILO MLC 2006 to improve welfare in ports.

 Port Visitor supports front line welfare providers, helps port communities review and report on services, collates feedback and ultimately provides seafarers with the information necessary to enhance their quality of life

-Welfare boards are essential to improving seafarer welfare globally and their formation is encouraged by the ILO.
-If you don’t already have a Seafarers’ Welfare Committee in port then bringing the maritime community together to form a Welfare Board or Port Welfare Committee is one of the best ways to improve the wellbeing of seafarers.
-So, join us and be part of a global welfare movement and change the face of seafaring for good.
+The formation of Welfare boards is encouraged by the ILO, as they are seen to be essential in improving seafarer welfare globally.
+If you don’t already have a Welfare Committee in port then bringing the maritime community together to form a Welfare Board or Port Welfare Committee is one of the best ways to improve the wellbeing of seafarers.

 Join us and become a vital force in shaping the future of the maritime industry for the better.
 As part of a global welfare movement, your actions will have a meaningful impact on the lives of seafarers everywhere.
 Don’t miss this opportunity to make a real difference.

 Join the Port Visitor community today, and be part of a global network that empowers maritime communities to publish, share and review crucial port welfare information.

 By offering a platform to provide feedback, we aim to create a positive and collaborative environment, and ensure that seafarers worldwide receive the support they deserve.